×

 Care of Bermuda Grass and Sugarcane

-Care of Bermuda Grass and Sugarcane include pruning, fertilizers, watering etc. Bermuda Grass pruning is done No pruning needed and Sugarcane pruning is done Prune ocassionally, Remove dead branches and Remove Ferns.
+Care of Bermuda Grass and Sugarcane include pruning, fertilizers, watering etc. Bermuda Grass pruning is done and Sugarcane pruning is done Prune ocassionally, Remove dead branches and Remove Ferns.
 In summer Bermuda Grass needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Sugarcane needs Lots of watering and in winter, it needs Average Water.